MarkoSulamagi/PhoneNumberLookup/README.md

 Without any limitations the scope can grow quite large.
 I reduced the size of the scope by these limitations:

+- User can only search for 1 number at a time.
+This can be easily changed by making a few changes in the front-end (the backend logic already supports it).
+Mostly it's a UX question.
 - There is no production build.
 Only development configuration.
-- messente-python is missing a Hlr endpoint support.
-I created the integration for it.
+- Official messente-python library is missing a HLR endpoint support.
+I created the integration for it, but it needs some work before it can be merged in the library.
 I included some unit tests, but not enough to cover everything.
-- There is no error handling if Messente should have API errors.
+- There is no error handling in the API if Messente should have API errors.
 - Backend is written in Python 3.
 The application itself doesn't have tests.
 Only the Messente integration.
 Mostly because there's very little to test.
-- Frontend is written with Javascript (jquery) with webpack and ES6 compatibility.
+- Front-end is written with Javascript (jquery) with webpack and ES6 compatibility.
 There are no tests in front end.
 - No application logging (didn't have time)
 - Poor error handling (didn't have time)